Last updated: March 23, 2026

 Milan Travel Guide: 21 Things to Do in Milan

-Top 21 Things to Do in Milan
+Top 21 Best Things to Do in Milan

 Where to stay in Milan?

-21 Amazing Things to do in Milan:
+21 Best Things to do in Milan

 1. Explore the Magnificent Duomo

 As the very heart of Milan, the Duomo di Milano stands tall as an awe-inspiring masterpiece of Gothic architecture.
 It's not just a cathedral; it's the city's soul.
 Marvel at the intricate details of this iconic structure and climb to the rooftop for a panoramic view of Milan's ever-evolving skyline.
 Make sure to check out the interior, where history and art converge in breathtaking splendour.
+Visiting the Duomo is the single most essential of all things to do in Milan.

 2. Sip Alongside Canals in Navigli District